bitlogik/uniblow/README.md

 ### WalletConnect

 In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, Uniblow can connect to a Dapp using the WalletConnect system.
-Select WalletConnect in the wallet account type, input the wc URI and it will connect to the web3 app using WalletConnect.
+Click on the WalletConnect option, input the wc URI and it will connect to the web3 app using WalletConnect.
 Note that in this mode, Uniblow disables sending any transaction from the GUI.
 All the sending transactions have to be performed from the connected web app,